“My dear Sima,

 In 1947 my grandfather Mosheh Zwiegenbaum immigrated to Israel after surviving the Holocaust.
 When he arrived in Haifa, he met my grandmother, Sima.

-Few months after his journey to Israel Mosheh was enlisted to the Israeli army in order to fight in the Israeli War of Independence.
+Few months after his journey to Israel Mosheh was enlisted to the Israeli army in order to fight the 1948 war.

 Still image from the animation